-Dr. Eyal Margalit directs the retina service at UNMC.
+Dr. Eyal Margalit rounds out the retina service at UNMC.
 Dr. Margalit is a clinician-scientist who had his early ophthalmology training in Israel.
 He then received extensive research and clinical fellowship training at the Wilmer Eye Institute at Johns Hopkins.
 Besides conducting a busy clinical service managing complex retinal cases, he is one of the department’s most productive clinical scientists.
 He has done a remarkable job of getting residents and fellows involved in his research projects, and they have presented results at numerous national meetings and have published many articles in peer-reviewed journals.
-Last year, Dr. Margalit was honored with the prestigious Joseph P. Gilmore Award for his outstanding work on retinal prosthetic devices.
-He continues this work and collaborates with Wally Thoreson, Ph.D., Vice Chair for Research in our department.
-Dr. Thoreson has also received recognition for his elegant research in retinal physiology.
-The team headed by Dr. Margalit and Dr. Thoreson is identifying the mechanisms of signaling and processing in the retina, and applying that knowledge to the development of more sophisticated artificial retinal devices.
+In 2010, Dr. Margalit was honored with the prestigious Joseph P. Gilmore Award for his outstanding work on retinal prosthetic devices.

 UNMC Physicians Eye Specialties